gap-system/try-gap-in-jupyter/README.md

 <https://mybinder.org/v2/gh/gap-system/try-gap-in-jupyter/master> in the browser.

 2. A message `Loading repository: gap-system/try-gap-in-jupyter/master` will be displayed, followed by a non-interactive preview.
-When the environment will be ready, you will see the main Jupyter screen with a file browser.
+Please be patiens, since it may take a while, dependently on the current load on Binder.
+When the server will be ready, you will see the main Jupyter screen with a file browser.

 3. Click on the `NewNotebook.ipynb` file to start GAP Jupyter notebook.